GrmanRodriguez/PIAPA/armCommands.md

 **Motor #0**

-Controls the rotation of the hole arm.
+Controls the rotation of the whole arm.

 *Neutral Position (Motor #1 sits between the 2 ID stickers):* p1600